apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Peru's Fujimori, divisive head of political dynasty, dies age 86**
+**New video, witnesses challenge Israel’s account of U.S. activist’s killing**

-You can read more about it [here](https://www.reuters.com/world/americas/peru-ex-president-fujimori-dies-86-2024-09-11/).
+You can read more about it [here](https://www.washingtonpost.com/world/2024/09/11/american-activist-aysenur-eygi-killed-idf-west-bank/).

 ## Requirements
 - Python 3.8